-.
-Viacom and Infinity will cooperate in preparing the information statement necessary to complete the merger.
-Viacom will prepare and file with the SEC a registration statement on Form S-4 in which this information statement will be included as a prospectus;
+- .
+Viacom and Infinity will cooperate in preparing the proxy statement/prospectus necessary to complete the merger.
+Viacom will prepare and file with the SEC a registration statement on Form S-4 in which this proxy statement will be included as a prospectus; - .
+Infinity will take all action necessary to seek approval of the merger and adoption of the merger agreement by the requisite vote of Infinity's stockholders in accordance with Delaware law and